Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Data and Log Processing

 \subsection{DRGym Log Overview}

 DRGym serves requests from external agentic clients, capturing diverse usage patterns and interaction styles.
-The API is model-agnostic; although logs do not record the underlying agent implementation, requests originate from independent client systems operating under the same retrieval infrastructure.
+The API is model-agnostic, i.e., it operates as a retrieval backend rather than a single deployed agent.
+The logs therefore do not include the client-side model, prompting strategy, memory policy, or the way retrieved evidence is shown to the agent.
+Requests nevertheless share the same retrieval infrastructure, which lets us study API-level traces, including submitted queries, request parameters, timestamps, and evidence returned by the backend.

-The backend performs dense retrieval~\cite{2019_DiskANN,2020_DPR_for_QA} over two large-scale English corpora, \textit{ClueWeb22-A-EN}~\cite{2022clueweb22} and \textit{FineWeb}~\cite{2024fineweb}.
+The backend performs dense retrieval~\cite{2019_DiskANN,2020_DPR_for_QA} over two large-scale English corpora, i.e. \textit{ClueWeb22-A-EN}~\cite{2022clueweb22} and \textit{FineWeb}~\cite{2024fineweb}.
 The DRGym paper describes a retrieval API with a \texttt{/search} endpoint for ranked retrieval~\cite{2025_deep_research_gym}.
-Operating over static web snapshots (instead of a changing live index) enables re-issuing queries under fixed corpora for consistent retrieval behavior across experiments.
+Operating over static web snapshots, rather than a changing live index, enables re-issuing queries under fixed corpora for consistent retrieval behavior across experiments.

 Consistent with this design, each log entry records the timestamped query and request parameters (Table~\ref{tab:log_schema}), including retrieval depth and an ANN search-budget parameter~\cite{2019_DiskANN}.
-For privacy, IP addresses are anonymized and used only for coarse client-level aggregation (grouping, sessionization, and country-level reporting), never for user identification or fine-grained geolocation.
+For privacy, IP addresses are anonymized and used only for coarse client-level aggregation (grouping, sessionization, and country-level reporting), and never for user identification or fine-grained geolocation.

 \paragraph{Scale and Coverage:} The logs span 2025-06 to 2025-12 and contain 14.44 million requests.
 After preprocessing and sessionization (Section~\ref{subsec:preprocess_session}), we obtain 3.97M sessions.
 Requests originate from 558 anonymized client IPs across 25 countries.
 Figure~\ref{fig:basic_country} shows the geographic coverage, with the largest shares from China and the United States, followed by Hong Kong and Iceland.
 Overall traffic is substantial, peaking at 2.49 million requests in a single week.